composewell/streamly/docs/User/HowTo/Compiling.md

 issue](https://gitlab.haskell.org/ghc/ghc/issues/17745) leading to
 memory leak in some cases.

-* `-fspec-constr-recursive` is needed for better stream fusion by enabling the `SpecConstr` optimization in more cases.
+* `-fspec-constr-recursive` is needed for better stream fusion, it allows the `SpecConstr` optimization to occur in more cases.
 Large values used with this flag may lead to huge compilation times and code bloat, if that happens please avoid it or use a lower value (e.g. 3 or 4).

-* `-fmax-worker-args` is needed for better stream fusion by enabling the `SpecConstr` optimization in some important cases.
+* `-fmax-worker-args` is needed for better stream fusion, it allows the `SpecConstr` optimization to occur in some important cases.

 * `-fplugin=Fusion.Plugin` enables predictable stream fusion
-optimization in certain cases by helping the compiler inline internal bindings and therefore enabling case-of-case optimization.
-In some cases, especially in some file IO benchmarks, it can make a difference of 5-10x better performance.
+optimization in certain cases by helping the compiler inline internal bindings, therefore, enabling case-of-case optimization.
+In some cases, it can make a difference of 5-10x better performance.

 ### Multi-core Parallelism